 If you are a Massachusetts resident, or if you are in a non-SARA state or territory (e.g., California, Guam, etc.) and would like to file a complaint, please consult the Student Grievance Procedure.
 Complaints can be submitted through the Student Complaint form on the MSLAW Complaint web page.
 If your complaint is not resolved at the institutional level by MSLAW, then you may utilize the Massachusetts Department of Higher Education's (DHE) non-SARA consumer complaint procedure and online form to file a complaint with DHE.
 Additionally, if you live in California or Guam, you may wish to file a complaint with your authority.

-DHE's SARA Complaint Form non-SARA Consumer Complaint Forms
+DHE's SARA Complaint Page